raymondjosephsotto/traffic-trends/README.md

 Deck.gl
     https://deck.gl/#/

-Commit the project on the Gitlab repo so that it can be downloaded and supply an adequately complete README/startup documentation for us to run it.
+Commit the project on the Gitlab repo so that it can be downloaded and supply an adequately complete README/startup documentation for us to run it or a Dockerfile that will run the application.

 **NOTES:**